Building a sustainable business takes time and willingness to commit for the long haul.

 Our process for building sustainable businesses.

 At Ground Floor Partners our focus is on building sustainable businesses, not quick flips.
 Even though they aren’t considered sexy by banks, venture capitalists and most private investors, we still like them.
 But sustainable growth requires a different mindset.
-Instead of trying to double revenues in 3-6 months, we typically aim for something closer to 18 months.
+Instead of trying to double revenues in 3-6 months, we typically aim for something closer to three years.
 Sometimes a little faster, sometimes a little slower – the devil is in the details.
-But in my experience, 18 months is usually achievable.
+But three years is usually achievable.
 By tech standards, this is unbelievably slow.
-But by historical standards, looking back over 50 years or so, it is actually quite fast.
+But by historical standards, looking back over 50 years or so, it is actually quite fast for other businesses.

 Tens of thousands of pages have been written about “sustainable” businesses.
 It can get quite complicated if you get into the weeds.
 But at a high level, it is really quite a simple concept: building a business that lasts a long time.